trifork/apoteksapp-documentation/asp-pharmacy-api/STOCK-STATUS.md

 ## Basics

-It is possible to request stock count data for all pharmacies that participate in the ASP Nearby Stock Status Programme, but this can only be done in two ways with some intended limitations:
+It is possible to request stock status data for all pharmacies that participate in the ASP Nearby Stock Status Programme, but this can only be done in two ways with some intended limitations:

 - A pharmacy can retrieve a list of all pharmacies (that participate), but no more than 5 pharmacies can have stock